VRX Labs provides the Department of Cannabis Control (DCC) testing for all cannabis products legally sold in the state of California.

 VRX Labs’ commitment to ACE is not only a tagline, but it is also how we approach the work we do for BCC license holders.

-Many BCC license holders have heard of the “micro” test.
+Many DCC license holders have heard of the “micro” test.
 This test is to identify certain organic contaminants that pose a significant danger to humans.
 The presence of fungal spores in cannabis product, specifically Aspergillus and E. Coli, are pathogens.
 Such known human pathogens have been linked through cannabis use by immunocompromised consumers to overwhelming and potentially fatal systemic fungal infections.
 As the use of medical and recreational cannabis expands to reach cancer patients and other vulnerable populations, these pathogens will remain a significant concern.
 Microbiological testing identifies whether these organisms exist in the analyte and the extent of contamination.
-While it is unlikely to have a zero result, the threshold imposed by the BCC and other cannabis regulatory bodies is fairly low for a test to indicate the presence of such contaminants.
+While it is unlikely to have a zero result, the threshold imposed by the DCC and other cannabis regulatory bodies is fairly low for a test to indicate the presence of such contaminants.

 California’s Mandatory Testing Framework for All Upstream License Holders

 Various states have approached the above safety concerns differently.
 However, a common thread is that testing should be undertaken by state-licensed independent testing laboratories.

 In the State of California, the governing body is the Department of Cannabis Control (DCC), created to develop a set of proposed regulations for cannabis testing.
 These rules specify a scientifically determined framework for cannabis testing labs to operate in, with the expressed purpose of ensuring high standards of data accuracy and reproducibility.

 Additionally, the DCC has required that testing labs are ISO 17025 Accredited.
 ISO 17025 is an internationally recognized accreditation proving the competency of testing labs.
 This is to ensure accurate and consistent results independent of industry pressures and to prevent the sales of potentially harmful products to consumers.